''Is it illegal to not display a food hygiene rating sticker?''

 Want help turning negative vibes from a disappointing hygiene rating into something positive?

-Grab the Crisis Comms Kit for practical steps on what to say and how to say it — without making things worse if your business receives a low food hygiene rating.
+Grab the Crisis Comms Kit for practical steps on what to say and how to say it — without making things worse if your business receives a poor food hygiene rating.

 This FREE Reputation Rescue toolkit is the way to control your story.

-Contains everything you need to protect your business reputation in an emergency following a poor hygiene rating.
+Contains everything you need to protect your business reputation in an emergency following a disappointing hygiene rating score.

 What you get: